 GPU: AMD Radeon RX 470 4GB

-Thanks to the Pentium G4560, we have a bit of budgetary breathing room that lets us upgrade our GPU to the Radeon RX 470 while still keeping the entire build under $500.
+Thanks to the Pentium G4560, we have a bit of budgetary breathing room that lets us upgrade our GPU to the Radeon RX 470 while still keeping the entire build around $500.

 The RX 470 doesn't blow our socks off compared to top-end GPUs, but it performs great at this price point, able to consistently lock down 60 fps at 1080p ultra.
 Basically, it offers slightly lower performance than the RX 480 and R9 390 at a price now well south of $200 / £200.
 On sale, you can even find it for less than $150 / £150, about half the price you would have paid for this level of performance one year ago.
 In other words, there's good reason we named it our best GPU value.

 The RX 470 comes in two flavors, 4GB or 8GB GDDR5.
 But if you want 8GB, you might as well go for the RX 480 instead.
 4GB is a nice blend of performance and pricing and makes for a good match with the RX 470.
 There aren't a ton of games that really need more than 4GB VRAM right now, and while that will likely change over the lifespan of the RX 470, dropping a few settings should keep framerates up.

 We're not recommending a specific manufacturer of RX 470—the main difference between various card versions is only in the shroud and fan design.
 As this is a budget build, the best RX 470 variant to buy is the cheapest.
 Go with whatever model costs the least when you're ready to buy.